kyleryvn/marginal-tax-calculator/README.md

 ## Inspiration
-This project started out as classwork for a data structures class in college
+This project is based on classwork from a data structures course